WWF WrestleFest: Follow-up titles

-THQ released a remake of the game for iOS under the title WWE WrestleFest on February 21, 2012.
+THQ released a remake of the game for iOS under the title WWE WrestleFest in February 2012.
 The remake introduced a roster composed of more contemporary WWE stars such as The Undertaker, John Cena, Randy Orton and Rey Mysterio, along with former performers including The Rock, Stone Cold Steve Austin, Jake Roberts and Randy Savage.
 In addition to the return of the Saturday Night's Main Event and Royal Rumble game modes, the remake also featured standard one-on-one, tag team, steel cage and gauntlet match types, along with online multiplayer.
-The game also included "Road to WrestleMania" mode, where the player goes through a series of matches to try to win various WWE titles.
+The game also included "Road to WrestleMania" mode, where the players could go through a series of matches to try to win various WWE titles.
 A series of downloadable content packs were released for the game, featuring additional wrestlers and arenas.
 Versions for the PlayStation 3, Xbox 360 and Android were also announced, but never released.

 The 2021 title RetroMania Wrestling was heavily inspired by WrestleFest and was also promoted as a successor to the original arcade game.